litmuschaos/litmus-docs/website/docs/concepts/user-management.md

 sidebar_label: User Management
 ---

-The Litmus portal supports two different levels of hierarchy, a portal level access, and a project level access.
+The ChaosCenter supports two different levels of hierarchy, a portal level access, and a project level access.

 >This section discusses the detailed breakdown of the portal level roles a user may have.
 For project level roles refer [here](teaming).

 ### Portal level user Roles (Admin, Non-Admins)
-Litmus supports two portal level roles for defining the privilege levels of a certain user:
+ChaosCenter supports two portal level roles for defining the privilege levels of a certain user:

 **Admin:** the admin user is created by default on initial project setup and can log into the portal using the credentials `admin/litmus` once the server pod (auth container) is up.